Pat Freiermuth: Professional career

+2021 season

-Freiermuth was drafted in the second round (55th overall) of the 2021 NFL Draft by the Pittsburgh Steelers to replace tight end Vance McDonald, who retired after the 2020 season.
-He signed a four-year rookie contract with Pittsburgh on May 25, 2021.
+Freiermuth was selected in the second round (55th overall) of the 2021 NFL draft by the Pittsburgh Steelers to replace tight end Vance McDonald, who retired after the 2020 season.
+He signed a four-year rookie contract with Pittsburgh on May 25, 2021, and was assigned number 88, most famously worn by Hall of Fame receiver Lynn Swann.
 Freiermuth started his first NFL game in Week 1 against the Buffalo Bills and recorded his first career reception for 24 yards.
+He caught his first professional touchdown pass on September 26, 2021, as the Steelers lost to the Cincinnati Bengals when he caught a four yard pass from Ben Roethlisberger.
+On November 8, Freiermuth had one of his best game of the season, catching five passes on six targets for 43 yards and scoring two touchdowns as the Steelers defeated the Chicago Bears 29-27.
+The following week against the Detroit Lions, Freiermuth caught five passes for 31 yards in the only tied game of his professional career with a final score of 16-16.

 During the season, Freiermuth sustained two concussions.
 The first happened in Week 12 during a 41–10 loss to the Cincinnati Bengals.
 The second concussion was sustained in a 19–13 win over the Tennessee Titans in Week 15.
-He finished the season with 60 receptions for 497 yards and seven touchdowns.
+He finished the regular season with 60 receptions for 497 yards and seven touchdowns.

+On January 16, 2022, Freiermuth played in his first post-season game of his career against the Kansas City Chiefs in the AFC Wild Card Round of the 2021 playoffs.
+In the game, he caught four passes on five targets for 25 yards.

+During his rookie season, similar to former Steelers tight end Heath Miller, home crowds began chanting "Muth", an abbreviation of "Freiermuth", when he would gain yardage or score a touchdown.

+2022 season

+In the 2022 season, Freiermuth played in 16 regular season games, starting eight of them.
+Freiermuth finished the 2022 season catching 63 passes on 98 targets for 732 yards, the most of his professional career as of August 2024.
+He scored two touchdowns across all 16 games.